13. Graphics#

 mtext("Waist Ø", side=3)

-Implement your version of the function to draw a scatter plot matrix (a pairs plot), pairs.
+Implement your version of pairs, being the function to draw a scatter plot matrix (a pairs plot).

 .

-There are plot methods overloaded for these classes.
+There are plot methods overloaded for them.
+Inspect their source

 spline performs cubic spline interpolation,